curl/everything-curl/cmdline.md

-This is a design choice, as it allows you to really tweak how curl does its the protocol communications and you can have curl massage your server implemenations in the most creative ways.
+This is a design choice, as it allows you to really tweak how curl does its the protocol communications and you can have curl massage your server implementations in the most creative ways.

 ## Command line options